 This Super Creamy Chickpea Hummus is made without tahini.
-In this PCOS-friendly snack recipe, canned chickpeas are blended with lemon, garlic and secret ingredient cashews for a super creamy, rich and perfectly delicious dip that pairs well with veggies or crackers.
+In this PCOS-friendly snack recipe, canned chickpeas are blended with lemon, garlic and secret ingredient hemp seeds for a super creamy, rich and perfectly delicious dip that pairs well with veggies or crackers.

 Keep reading for how to make this super creamy, PCOS-friendly, no-sugar-added, healthy hummus dip recipe…